Green Futures Conservation relates to our conservation research programmes.

 Green Futures Conservation team is responsible for fire management at Grootbos and assists by developing fire management plans throughout the Walker Bay Fynbos Conservancy.
 Fire is a natural part of the Fynbos biome and critical for the germination and regeneration of some species.

-Closely linked to Alien Vegetation Clearing, fire management ensures that summer wildfires are manageable and do not destroy delicate eco-systems by burning hotter and faster than nature intended.
+Closely linked to alien vegetation clearing, fire management ensures that summer wildfires are manageable and do not destroy delicate eco-systems by burning hotter and faster than nature intended.

 Through planning, we are also able to reduce the risk to infrastructure in the event of a wildfire, which ensures long-term eco-tourism within the region.

-Understanding the wildlife that occurs throughout the Walker Bay Fynbos Conservancy and surrounding areas, requires the Green Futures Conservation Team to build relationships with landowners of the Walker Bay Fynbos Conservancy to encourage environmentally friendly land-use practices.
+Understanding the wildlife that occurs throughout the Walker Bay Fynbos Conservancy and surrounding areas, requires the Green Futures Conservation Team to build relationships with landowners of the Walker Bay Fynbos Conservancy and encourage environmentally friendly land-use practices.

 Camera footage is used to build compassion and for educational purposes.